open-contracting/cardinal-rs/docs/cli/prepare.md

 (prepare-config)=
 ## Configuration

+For each configuration, additional fields will be supported as new indicators are added.

 ### Correct structural errors

 If a value is an object where OCDS expects an array, then calculations fail.